IN THIS ISSUE:

-For example, wiping out on a skateboard, falling out of a tree, falling off a swing, crashing a bicycle, wiping out in a Giant Slalom or taking a bad fall in the half-pipe, sustaining a concussion from a collision with an opponent, breaking an arm or wrist after falling off the balance beam, spraining an ankle, getting a cut that requires stitches, being involved in a scary car accident and getting whiplash or more seriously injured, swallowing water during a race and being unable to breathe, and tearing the ACL in your right knee on a slide tackle are all just a few examples of the physical trauma that you can be exposed to.
+For example, wiping out on a skateboard, falling out of a tree, falling off a swing, crashing a bicycle, wiping out in a Giant Slalom or taking a bad fall in the half-pipe, sustaining a concussion from a collision with an opponent, breaking an arm or wrist after falling off the balance beam, spraining an ankle, getting a cut that requires stitches, being involved in a scary car accident and getting whiplash or more seriously injured, swallowing water during a race and being unable to breathe, and tearing the ACL in your right knee on a slide tackle are all just a few examples of the physical upsets that you can be exposed to.

-Examples of emotional trauma range from the suffering that comes from the loss of a loved one, to being belittled by a coach in public, watching a teammate or another competitor get seriously injured while performing, experiencing a close call where you just miss serious injury, being cut from a team, having your favorite coach suddenly leave the team, choking in front of a large crowd, or being shamed or humiliated by a parent.
+Examples of emotional upsets range from the suffering that comes from the loss of a loved one, to being belittled by a coach in public, watching a teammate or another competitor get seriously injured while performing, experiencing a close call where you just miss serious injury, being cut from a team, having your favorite coach suddenly leave the team, choking in front of a large crowd, or being shamed or humiliated by a parent.

 As I mentioned, sometimes the athlete has a vague notion that something isn’t quite right.
 Perhaps she complains of those nagging doubts or feelings “in the back of my mind.”
 Other times the athlete may have more direct insight into what’s making her anxious and fueling her repeated bouts of choking.
-However, more often times than not, the athlete has no conscious awareness of any underlying trauma and may even laugh at the notion that this could actually be part of her present day problem.
+However, more often times than not, the athlete has no awareness of any underlying upset and may even laugh at the notion that this could actually be part of her present day problem.

 FIRST AID FOR CHOKING